tarwn/lessthandot-hugo/blogs/content/posts/2014-12-05-pass-bi-vc-recording-is-available-now.md

 (Quick reminder: it was the same session as on the SQLServerDays: <a style="color: #c04623" href="/index.php/uncategorized/speaking-at-sql-server-days-2014/">How to (not) torment your fellow SSIS developer?</a>)

-I&#8217;m quite pleased with the recording, although I sound like a drunk German scientist sometimes.
+I'm quite pleased with the recording, although I sound like a drunk German scientist sometimes.

 {{< youtube -N7gxmAdceM >}}